 The final sin this game commits is that of randomization.
 Inventory management is critical to completing The Mist, and you can only hold four items at one time on your quest to find your son, so the game makes you juggle like that unemployed hipster dude in the local park.
 But The Mist has no qualms introducing flaming chainsaws into your act without warning.
 For instance: figure out how to get Ollie’s gun and you’ll wind up with a limited number of bullets.
 By the time you face an enemy that requires three bullets to kill, you’ll have exactly three bullets left.
 Whether you score a hit on each shot is randomized.
 Miss and you better hope you saved your game before you started pulling the trigger, because you’re about to meet a gruesome demise.
 I’m not sure what the word is for this situation, but I can guarantee that word is not ‘fun’.

 Stephen King’s The Mist wants very much to be a creepy adventure in the same vein as Infocom’s far-superior The Lurking Horror.
 And there’s some great description to be found in here: the writing itself is faultless.
 The problem is all the hoops you have to jump through before you get the paragraph describing what happens next.
 With a walkthrough and a copy of DOSBox, you can expect some creepy reading which will entertain you for a few hours and offer some expansions (and contradictions) from what happens in the novella.
-Without a walkthrough though, you can look forward to an exercise in frustration and futility that would give a masochist pause.
+Without a walkthrough though, you can look forward to an exercise in frustration that would give a masochist pause.